legends2k/blog/content/post/on_being_slow.md

 A colleague asked an intriguing question: _"what kinda processor are you?"_.
 He explained me the classification:

 1. _Internal Processor_: A person who gives one clear statement after having formulated what to say (including corrections, refinements, etc.) internally
-2. _External Processor_: A person who says something and keeps correcting it until satisfied -- externally
+2. _External Processor_: A person who says something and then goes on making a string of corrections until satisfied -- externally

+My reply?  _"I’m an internal processor...
+Oh!
+Wait!
+I think...
+Oh well!"_.
+Colleague walks away with a knowing grin 😀

-I’m clumsy and impatient; they stem from my impulsive and judgemental nature within.
+I’m clumsy and impatient; they stem from my impulsive and judgemental nature.
 I’m intuition-driven; deliberate, thought-through actions are a rarity.
 On the positive side, my intuition has mostly helped me.
-Many times I don’t know the method but I arrive at the right solution; I later trace back and understand my own solutions.
+Many times I don’t know the method but I arrive at the right solution; I trace back and understand my own solutions at length later.
 However, there’re times I’ve been bitten by impatience and over-confidence.

 A healthy balance is needed.
 Since I’m already erring on the impulsive side, I’d benefit from being more deliberate in my actions; it’d balance the equation.
 I’ve observed becoming more thoughtful since the start of my meditation practise.